Colin Grafton

 Colin Grafton (born September 19, 1991, in Providence, Rhode Island) is an American pair skater and model.
 With former partner Kylie Duarte, he is the 2012 U.S. junior bronze medalist and finished eighth at the 2012 World Junior Championships in Minsk.
 The pair announced the end of their partnership in October 2012.
+He came out as gay in 2024.